usmankhalid3/imdb_ratings/README.md

 imdb_ratings
 ============

-A ruby script that pulls in ratings for all the movie & series in a source directory.
+A ruby script that fetches ratings for all the movies & series in a source directory.
+Shows the data in a nicely formated table.
+Also saves last fetched results for quick subsequent accesses.

 To run,